 Investors' attention is drawn to the fact that the Sub-Fund is actively managed and its strategy will never consist in tracking the composition of a benchmark index.
-However, the 3-month Euribor index may be used as an ex-post performance indicator.
+However, the 3-month Euribor index may be used to calculate the performance fee (unless indicated otherwise) and/or as an ex-post performance indicator.
 The Management Company/Investment Manager has full discretion over the composition of the portfolio of the Sub-Fund and there are no restrictions on the extent to which the Sub-Fund's portfolio and performance may deviate from the ones of the 3-month Euribor index.
-The level of the 3-month Euribor index can be viewed on the Internet, on www.banque-france.fr, for instance.
+The level of the 3-month Euribor index can be viewed on the Internet, on www.banquefrance.fr for instance.